Saket-Upadhyay/Saket-Upadhyay.github.io/_posts/2020-08-18-sstf-vault-wtireup.md

 ```

-Executing the above code will give us our love of CTFs : `SCTF{53CUr17Y_7Hr0U6H_085CUr17Y_15_N07_3N0U6H}`
+Executing the above code will give us our love of CTFs: `SCTF{53CUr17Y_7Hr0U6H_085CUr17Y_15_N07_3N0U6H}`

 ![](/assets/images/sctf/2.png)
 ![](/assets/images/sctf/final.jpg)
-PHEW !
-That's all for this one.. see ya all in next one.
+PHEW!
+That's all for this one.. see ya all in the next one.

 And you know the drill right?
-Till then ....
+Till then...
 Stay Caffinenated Enough!

 ---